Olen Zellweger

-Olen Andre Zellweger (born September 10, 2003) is a Canadian professional ice hockey defenceman for the Anaheim Ducks of the National Hockey League (NHL).
-He was drafted in the second round, 34th overall, by the Ducks in the 2021 NHL entry draft.
+Olen Andre Zellweger (born September 10, 2003) is a Canadian professional ice hockey player who is a defenceman for the Buffalo Sabres of the National Hockey League (NHL).
+He was drafted in the second round, 34th overall, by the Anaheim Ducks in the 2021 NHL entry draft.

 Early life

-Although, Zellweger was born in Calgary, he was raised in Bonnyville, Alberta.
+Although Zellweger was born in Calgary, he was raised in Bonnyville, Alberta.
 He won an Atom (Under-11 Age Division) AA championship on the Bonnyville Pontiacs.
-He never got in trouble as a child and his heroes were his parents.

 Playing career

 Zellweger was selected by the Everett Silvertips of the Western Hockey League (WHL) in the second round of the 2018 prospect draft.
 He made his debut with the Silvertips at the age of 16 during the 2019–20 season.
 He played in 148 games for Everett registering 28 goals and 103 assists.
 He won the Bill Hunter Memorial Trophy as WHL defenceman of the year in 2021–22, marking the first time a Silvertips player won that trophy.